larabros/elogram/docs/overview.rst

 Documentation for this project is available at http://instagram-sdk.readthedocs.org.

-Documentation for the API is available at http://instagram-sdk.readthedocs.org/en/latest/_static/api.
+The API reference is available at http://instagram-sdk.readthedocs.org/en/latest/_static/api.

 Guidelines